Table of Contents

 The drifters: Irregular in publishing content

 In this mistake, bloggers write two articles per day and publish dozens of articles at once.
-But, for other times, they just stop publishing and ignore the blog for weeks.
+But, other times, they stop publishing and ignore the blog for weeks.

 If you publish irregular content, your blog will not be visited regularly by your loyal visitors.
 This will decrease the ranking of the blog.

-Moral: You don’t need to be slow, just be steady, and you’ll win the race!
+Moral: You don’t need to be slow.
+Just be steady, and you’ll win the race!

 The Monks: Not monetizing properly

 Even with non-for-profit blogs, there is an opportunity to earn money.
 Still, many bloggers in digital marketing make this mistake.

-To avoid this mistake, you must learn how to market your blog and how to monetize your content properly.
+To avoid this mistake, you must learn how to market your blog and monetize your content correctly.

-When you’re in the digital marketing business, learn to make money for every little opportunity.
+When you’re in the digital marketing business, remember to make money for every little opportunity.